Table of Contents

 Los Angeles is a city filled with traffic that results in frequent traffic jams, wrecks, and congestion.
-The town has maintained roadways by paving through canyons, flattening hillsides to expand roads and downed trees.
-Also, this has helped improve traffic flow, but it has not been a long-term plan for fixing LA's traffic problems.
+The town has maintained roadways by paving through canyons, flattening hillsides to expand roads, and downed trees.
+This upgrade has also helped improve traffic flow, but it has not been a long-term plan for fixing L.A.’s traffic problems.

-No faster are roadways widened or added, and filled with vehicles, rather than easing the problem.
-City planners have been working on a solution they have been pushing claiming new ideas need to get put into action.
+No faster are roadways widened or added, filled with vehicles, rather than easing the problem.
+City planners have been working on a solution they have been pushing, claiming new ideas need to get put into action.

 One of the suggestions is to endorse a comprehensive policy to approach traffic issues from a different strategy.
-Instead of making motor vehicles the priority one alternative is to improve convenience and safety for public transportation, pedestrians, and bicyclists with the object being to reduce traffic.
-Given other safe and convenient options, many believe some people are now driving would use these alternatives.
+Instead of making motor vehicles, the priority one alternative is to improve convenience and safety for public transportation, pedestrians, and bicyclists, with the object being to reduce traffic.
+Given other safe and convenient options, many believe some people who are now driving would use these alternatives.

-This alternative that legislatures are discussing is known as Mobility Plan 2035, which includes bus-only lanes, reduction of some car lanes on some of the most massive boulevards.
-Plus it has significant new road designs and hundreds of miles of new bicycle lanes.
-Consequently, this is a twenty-year plan that also focuses on reducing the traffic accident fatality rate to zero.
+This alternative that legislatures discuss is Mobility Plan 2035, which includes bus-only lanes, reducing some car lanes on some of the most massive boulevards.
+It has significant new road designs and hundreds of miles of new bicycle lanes.
+Consequently, this is a twenty-year plan that also reduces the traffic accident fatality rate to zero.

 There are opponents to this alternative Mobility Plan 2035.
-Opponents believe that taking these measures to improve traffic congestion and reducing fatalities will only intensify traffic congestion.
+Opponents believe that taking these measures to improve traffic congestion and reduce fatalities will only intensify traffic congestion.
 Hence, it may increase problems.
-The other thing mentioned is if it makes traffic conditions worse then it could contribute to emergency vehicle delays if it worsens traffic conditions.
+The other thing mentioned is that it could contribute to emergency vehicle delays if it worsens traffic conditions.

-The Mobility Plan can be downloaded https://la2b.org/documents/ to find out the full information about the plan to form an educated opinion.
+Los Angeles City’s Mobility Plan is downloadable here https://la2b.org/documents/ to find the plan’s complete information and form an educated opinion.
 L.A.
 City Councilman Mike Bonin backed the project.
-Bonin said that the document enacts safety measures for people bicycling and moving about without a vehicle, to prevent injury and death.
+Bonin said that the document enacts safety measures for bicycling and moving about without a vehicle to prevent injury and death.
 The Councilman went with statistics.
-He said that 5% of these people die when a vehicle is traveling 20 miles per hour.
-Also, at 40 mph rate, the fatality rate is over 80%.
+He said that 5% of these people die when a car travels 20 miles per hour.
+Also, at a 40 mph rate, the fatality rate is over 80%.